Here’s what to look for in a good jumper, and which jumper you NEED to buy!

 Like I talk about at the end of this article, door jumpers are somewhat frowned upon.
 Kids hurt themselves on doorway jumpers.
 And I’m not just talking about falls and crashes, but also about hurting their little hips from improper suspension.
 This jumper takes care of most of those problems, but still exercise caution!

 I wish some of the parts weren’t plastic!
 It’s a bit scary to look at, because it seems flimsy to me.
-I’m sure it’s fine, but I was a bit apprehensive of the quality of some of the connective parts and pieces.
+I’m sure it’s fine, but I was a bit apprehensive of the quality of some of the connective parts and pieces, and especially the plastic clamp that hugs the doorway trim.

 Baby Jumper Buying Guide